 149.4.2 Authorized Use of Letterhead and Business Cards

 The official letterhead stationery of the university is authorized for state business only.
-Business cards may be used only by current, emeriti or volunteer employees of the university and are not authorized to be used by others affiliated with the campus.
-The University Style Guide & Identification Standards Manual identifies approved layout, colors, etc., for official use.
+Business cards may be used only by current, emeriti or volunteer employees of the university and are not authorized to be used by others affiliated with the campus. .

 149.5 Advertising

 Approval shall not be given to advertising which lists the university as a user of any product or service on which a commercial program or publication is based, except that approval may be granted by UCM, with input from campus counsel, for institutional or goodwill advertising clearly regarded as being in the best interests of the university.

+149.6 Trademark Licensing Program

+UCM is responsible for management of the university’s Trademark Licensing program.
+The Trademark Licensing program ensures through the licensing process that all authorized uses of the University Marks are professional and of a quality that reflects positively on the institution.
+UCM is authorized by the President to protect the use of the University’s Marks.

+All products (e.g., clothing, mugs, scarves, pennants, etc.) for manufacture and distribution bearing the name, trademarks, or other identifier of the university shall be permitted only under a license granted by UCM.
+Commercial retailers and distributors must receive their merchandise from a licensed manufacturer.
+The campus licensing requirement applies to all products using the university names and Marks whether the products produced are for resale, promotional, give-away, or for internal consumption.
+Products imprinted with the university’s name or Marks are subject to royalty fees with few exceptions.
+Royalty rates and exemptions are approved by the vice president for UCM.
+The licensing program ensures product quality associated with the Marks and appropriateness of products, promotions, and advertising upon which the Marks are used.
+Sale of commercial merchandise on campus is the exclusive right of the University Store.